 - Pre-register for your senior classes.
 Remember that your chances of succeeding in college are greatly enhanced if you take math and science classes your senior year.
 Also be sure to double check your graduation plan to see that you will satisfy all graduation requirements.
-See Mr. Baxter or Mr. Jeffers if you have questions. - Take the exit-level Texas Assessment of Knowledge and Skills this spring.
-TAKS Test dates are listed in the assessment calendar you received at registration. - Ask your high school counselor about the Early Admission (Early Decision) plan offered by some colleges. - Take the ACT and/or SAT.
+See the counselor if you have questions. - Ask your high school counselor about the Early Admission (Early Decision) plan offered by some colleges. - Take the ACT and/or SAT.
 Both are offered in February and April.
 Be sure to check your calendar for conflicts with athletics, band or other activities.